 Following acceptance to Huntingdon College, each student should submit a deposit in the amount of \$250 if the student will be a campus resident, or \$200 if the student will commute from home.
-This is due May 1 for fall term enrollment, or December 1 for spring term enrollment, or 30 days after the date of acceptance if the acceptance was issued after April 1 or November 1, respectively.
-Deposits are refundable if requested in writing before the May 1 and December 1 deadlines, respectively.
+This is due May 1st for the fall term enrollment, or December 1st for the spring term enrollment, or 30 days after the date of acceptance if the acceptance was issued after April 1st or November 1st, respectively.
+Deposits are refundable if requested in writing before the May 1st and December 1st deadlines, respectively.

-Application Fee \$25
+Application Fee

-Deposit for Residents \$250
+Deposit for Residents

-Deposit for Commuters \$200
+Deposit for Commuters

+- · F +

-TUITION & FEES: 2002-2003
+TUITION & FEES: 2003-2004